Mechanical Inspector Salary

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

-Respondents with less than five years' experience take home $41K on average.
-In contrast, those who have been around for five to 10 years earn a noticeably higher average of $53K.
-The average pay reported by folks with 10 to 20 years of experience is around $57K.
-Survey participants with more than twenty years of experience only make around $56K on average, though; this group reports a lower median than the one claimed by mid-career individuals.
+Those in the early stages of their career can expect to make around $41K; however, individuals with five to 10 years of experience bring in $54K on average — a distinctly larger sum.
+The average pay reported by folks with 10 to 20 years of experience is around $59K.
+Survey participants with more than twenty years of experience only make around $54K on average, though; this group reports a lower median than the one claimed by mid-career individuals.